Greater trochanteric pain syndrome and bursitis treatment

 - “Inflammation of the trochanteric bursa has been postulated for a long time as the main cause of pain at the trochanteric level.
 However, some studies have questioned the real involvement of the trochanteric bursa in greater trochanteric pain syndrome, and tendinopathy of the gluteus medius and/or minimus has been proposed as an important cause of this syndrome.”(15)

 Researchers from Australia came to the same conclusion:

-Researchers from United States came to the same conclusion:
+Researchers from the United States came to the same conclusion:

 Continuing your research on treatments on our site:

-The following pages offer treatment options as offered her at Caring Medical.
+The following pages offer treatment options as offered here at Caring Medical.

 - Greater trochanter pain syndrome in patients with suspected femoroacetabular impingement syndrome.

 Extracorporeal shock wave therapy and exercise for Greater trochanteric pain syndrome.